minio/docs/source/reference/minio-mc/mc-anonymous-get-json.rst

       .. code-block:: shell
          :class: copyable

-         mc [GLOBALFLAGS] ALIAS
+         mc [GLOBALFLAGS] get-json ALIAS

       .. include:: /includes/common-minio-mc.rst
          :start-after: start-minio-syntax
          :end-before: end-minio-syntax

 Parameters
 ~~~~~~~~~~

 .. mc-cmd:: ALIAS

-   *Required* The full path to the bucket or bucket prefix for which the
+   *Required* The full path to the bucket or bucket prefix for which to get the
-   command retrieves the anonymous bucket policies.
+   anonymous bucket policy.

    Specify the :ref:`alias <alias>` of the MinIO or other
    S3-compatible service *and* the full path to the bucket or bucket